 Here is a Technical rider example, but it will give you an overview of what is achievable.
 It is clean and simple, and can be adapted by everyone with Microsoft Word.

-Download the Word template of this technical rider for free.
-You can freely use it and adapt it.
+Get for free the Word template of this technical rider.
+You can use it and adapt it.
 Feel free to decorate it with photos to make it even more visual and attractive!

 Images: Unsplash – @sulivan, @laurawielo, @matthewkalapuch